StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 To disable this completely, use the '.hideFullScreenButton()' builder function when creating the Control UI configuration

-The full sceen button can also be disabled only when the Play Kit is full screen using the '.hideFullScreenButtonOnFullScreen()' instead.
+A minimise button will be show in full screen mode, thiscan also be disabled using the '.hideMinimiseButton()' function.

 If using a non standard Control UI, you can simply call the following functions to implement your own full screen button: